This handsome fella is a stag beetle.

 Which is another fab reason for us all to do our bit to save the stag beetle.

-Do let me know if you spot some stag beetles near you – and if you’re looking for more simple ways to engage kids with nature do check out our other nature notes …
+Do let me know if you spot some stag beetles near you – and if you’re looking for more simple ways to engage kids with nature do check out my other nature notes …